mdoob/mblinalg/README.md

 # mblinalg
-Linear Algebra source book for the University of Manitoba
+Linear Algebra source book for the University of Manitoba.
+Still in the development stage.